Non-Archimedean Whitney stratifications: Proof of the existence of t-stratifications

 \begin{proof} It suffices to find $x'_1, x'_2 \in C'$ with $\dir(x'_1 - x'_2) = v$ for any given $v \in V \setminus \{0\}$, so let such a $v$ be given.

 Choose any $x'_1 \in C'$ and set $y_1 := \pi(x'_1)$.
 Any fiber of $\pi$ contains exactly one element of $C$; let $x_1$ be this unique element of $C \cap \pi\1(y_1)$.
-Choose $y_2 \in \pi(B)$ such that $\dir(y_1 - y_2) = \pibar(v)$ and $v(y_1 - y_2) = v(x'_1 - x_1)$.
+Choose $y_2 \in \pi(B)$ such that $\dir(y_1 - y_2) = \pibar(v)$ and $\val(y_1 - y_2) = \val(x'_1 - x_1)$.
 Now let $x_2$ and $x_2'$ be the images of $x_1$ and $x_1'$ under a risometry $\phi\colon \pi\1(y_1) \iso \pi\1(y_2)$.

 We have $x_2 \in C$, so $\dir(x_1 - x_2) = v$.
-Since $\phi$ is a risometry, we have $\rv(x'_1 - x_1) = \rv(x'_2 - x_2)$, so $v((x'_1 - x'_2) - (x_1 - x_2)) > v(x'_1 - x_1) = v(x_1 - x_2)$, which implies $\rv(x'_1 - x'_2) = \rv(x_1 - x_2)$ and thus $\dir(x'_1 - x'_2) = v$. \end{proof}
+Since $\phi$ is a risometry, we have $\rv(x'_1 - x_1) = \rv(x'_2 - x_2)$, so $\val((x'_1 - x'_2) - (x_1 - x_2)) > \val(x'_1 - x_1) = \val(x_1 - x_2)$, which implies $\rv(x'_1 - x'_2) = \rv(x_1 - x_2)$ and thus $\dir(x'_1 - x'_2) = v$. \end{proof}

-The following lemma is the main tool to prove $V$-translatability of a coloring $\chi$ on a ball $B \subseteq K^n$ for some $d$-dimensional $V \subseteq k^n$.
+The following lemma is the main tool to prove $V$-translatability of a map $\chi\colon B \to \RV\eq$, where $B \subseteq K^n$ is a ball and $V \subseteq k^n$ is a $d$-dimensional vector space.
 Let $\pi\colon B \surject K^d$ exhibit $V$.
-The prerequisites are (i) that all $\pi$-fibers are risometric, (ii) that the monochromatic pieces of $\chi$ are sub-affine, (iii) that we have a $\chi$-monochromatic piece $C$ with $\affdir C = V$, and (iv) that we already have a partial t-stratification which works outside of a $d$-dimensional set.
+The prerequisites are (i) that there exist risometries between the $\pi$-fibers respecting $\chi$, (ii) that the fibers of $\chi$ are sub-affine, (iii) that there exists a $\chi$-fiber $C$ with $\affdir C = V$, and (iv) that we already have a partial t-stratification which works outside of a $d$-dimensional set.
 However, in applications of the lemma, we will not be able to ensure (iv) simultaneously with (i) -- (iii); therefore, we allow (i) -- (iii) to apply to a refinement $\chi'$ of $\chi$, which is enough to get the result.